 - Ask the interpreter for a copy of the property "wish list" for program supplies.

 - Purchase a gift card to a local department store for the interpretive center.

 - Make a donation in honor or memory of a friend or family member.
-Gifts can be mailed to Deputy Director for Stewardship, Indiana State Parks, 402 W. Washington RM W298, Indianapolis, IN 46204.
+Email for more information, or mail your gifts to Deputy Director for Stewardship, Indiana State Parks, 402 W. Washington RM W298, Indianapolis, IN 46204.
 Note property and provide contact information.
 Donations are tax deductible.

 Receipts are provided for all monetary donations except those placed in property bluebird donation boxes.
-For more information or other giving opportunities at your local properties, contact the Deputy Director for Stewardship at (317) 232-4143.
+For more information or other giving opportunities at your local properties, contact the Deputy Director for Stewardship by email or phone at 317-232-4143.
 Thank you for supporting Indiana state parks and reservoirs, either through the Indiana Natural Resources Foundation or through your favorite property.